kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 		- Ria asked about Molly, she's a gift from Agnes herself.
 	- Rem and Lewis went to the church
 		- Meta: visited Erasmus, Lewis showed him the dragon scales, gifted it to him.
 		- Rem felt a strange feeling when passing the statue of Zarunok, like someone was watching him.
+Reminded him of Taryn.
+		-